Oct 9, 2024

 Examples of At-Fault Scenarios

-- Running a Red Light: A driver who runs a red light and collides with another vehicle in the intersection is typically considered at fault for the accident.
+• Running a Red Light: A driver who runs a red light and collides with another vehicle in the intersection is typically considered at fault for the accident.

-- Rear-End Collisions: If a driver fails to maintain a safe following distance and rear-ends the car in front of them, they are generally at fault.
+• Rear-End Collisions: If a driver fails to maintain a safe following distance and rear-ends the car in front of them, they are generally at fault.

-- Distracted Driving: A driver who is texting or otherwise distracted and causes a collision is likely to be found at fault.
+• Distracted Driving: A driver who is texting or otherwise distracted and causes a collision is likely to be found at fault.

-What Is a No-Fault Insurance Coverage Claim?
+What Is a Not at Fault Accident Insurance Coverage Claim?

 Examples of No-Fault Scenarios

-- Collision claim: Just like PIP Benefits, Collision claim benefits are available to the policyholder no matter who was at fault for the crash.
+• Collision claim: Just like PIP benefits, collision claim benefits are available to the policyholder no matter who was at fault for the crash.

-- Single-Vehicle Accidents: If a driver loses control due to adverse weather conditions and crashes into a barrier, their PIP insurance will cover their injuries, even though no other vehicles were involved; if there is damage to the barrier, the governmental entity that owns/maintains that barrier may seek retribution.
+• Single-Vehicle Accidents: If a driver loses control due to adverse weather conditions and crashes into a barrier, their PIP insurance will cover their injuries, even though no other vehicles were involved; if there is damage to the barrier, the governmental entity that owns/maintains that barrier may seek retribution.

 Florida Is a No-Fault Car Insurance State

-Florida is a “no-fault state” meaning that after a car accident, your own insurance company is responsible for covering your medical expenses (up to policy limits) and other losses, regardless of who was at-fault.
+Florida is a “no-fault state,” meaning that after a car accident, your own insurance company is responsible for covering your medical expenses (up to policy limits) and other losses, regardless of who was at fault.

 Every car owner in Florida is required to carry Personal Injury Protection (PIP) insurance with coverage of $10,000.
 This coverage is intended to pay for your medical bills and lost wages up to the policy limits so long as you receive medical care within 14 days of the crash.